godotengine/godot-docs/tutorials/3d/using_transforms.rst

 Problems of Euler Angles
 ------------------------

-While it may seem very intuitive that each axis has a rotation, the truth is that it's just not practical.
+While it may seem intuitive that each axis has a rotation, the truth is that it's just not practical.

 Axis Order
 ==========